googlemaps/gmp-firebase-extensions/firestore-validate-address/README.md

-**Details**:
-## How This Extension Works

-This extension validates and standardizes addresses in your Firestore documents in real-time using the Google Maps Platform API.
+**Details**: This extension validates and standardizes addresses in your Firestore documents in real-time using the Google Maps Platform API.

 On install, you will be asked to provide a Firestore collection.
 When documents are created or updated within that collection, a Cloud Function will trigger that calls Google Maps API to do the following: